Justin Zanik: Family and medical issues

 Shortly before the Jazz opened their 2023–24 training camp, Zanik's wife Gina urged him to schedule a physical, noticing that he felt more tired than usual.
 He had not had an examination in eight years.
 He scheduled his physical with the Jazz's team doctor for September 28, and on his 49th birthday on October 1, the doctor told him he was in kidney failure, with only 14% of his normal kidney function remaining.
 Zanik was diagnosed with polycystic kidney disease (PKD), a condition that runs in his family; his father received a kidney transplant as a result of the disease in 2003.
 After a wide search for a living donor, the husband of Gina's childhood best friend proved to be a match, and Zanik received the kidney on April 2, 2024.

-He and Gina have three children, Ava, Oskar and Lucy.
+He and Gina have three children.
 Gina is the co-founder and executive director of the Rare and Undiagnosed Network, an advocacy group for individuals with rare medical conditions.
 Gina and all three children suffer from autonomic neuropathy, stemming from nerve damage that affects automatic body functions.
-During Zanik's wait for a transplant, all three children were also diagnosed with PKD; each child will likely require a kidney transplant before age 30 (the children were between 12 and 16 at the time of their father's transplant).
+During Zanik's wait for a transplant, all three children were also diagnosed with PKD; each child will likely require a kidney transplant before age 60. (the children were between 12 and 16 at the time of their father's transplant).